anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 # 1. Introduction
 In this Wiki page, we will see various concepts of Kafka distributed streams and how to test an Application built using Kafka.
-We will also see how Zerocode will help us to write tests and validate Kafka applications using simple _Declarative_ JSON DSLs, over conventional way of testing directly via Kafka clients.
+We will explore basic to high-level approaches for testing microservices applications built involving Kafka and Http.
+Also, we will learn about the advantages of the declarative way of testing Kafka applications over the traditional/existing way of testing.

 We will learn how it enables us to keep the test-cases clean, readable, simple and elegant